 What accounts for this difference?
 The researchers suggested that aerobic fitness was the key.

 Better physical fitness could lead to improved memory and learning in children, they suggested, particularly when it comes to challenging material.
 The findings, they also noted, suggest that cutting physical education programs in schools might have the unintended consequence of harming learning potential among kids.

 Exercise Helps Grow New Brain Cells

-Experts suggest that cardio exercise not only gives learning an important boost, it also causes real changes inside the brain by promoting cell growth, regulating moods, and triggering the release of hormones including dopamine, serotonin, and norephinepherine.
-These hormones have a range of effects from improving attention, increasing arousal levels, and even sharpening perception.
+Experts suggest that cardio exercise not only gives learning an important boost, but it also causes real changes inside the brain by promoting cell growth, regulating moods, and triggering the release of hormones, including dopamine, serotonin, and norepinephrine.
+These hormones have a range of effects, from improving attention, increasing arousal levels, and even sharpening perception.

 Numerous studies have revealed that exercise can aid in the creation of new brain cells and new neural connections.
 Animal research has shown that even moderate exercise helps activate neurons in the brain’s hippocampus, a region that plays an important role in memory.

 In one of the earliest studies on the impact of exercise on the brain, researchers from the Salk Institute found that exercise indeed led to brain cell growth.
 The results were considered particularly surprising at that time because many experts had long believed that adult neurogenesis was either not possible or exceedingly rare.
 In the series of groundbreaking experiments, the researchers found that mice that ran several miles each night experienced far more brain cell growth in the hippocampal region than sedentary mice; They also performed much better on memory tests.

 When Is the Best Time to Exercise?